aveepsit/aveepsit.live/README.md

-It's an entirely static website, no server-side code/scripting at all.
+At the moment, it's an entirely static website, no server-side code/scripting at all.